Zoran Milanović: Finnish and Swedish NATO accession

-In April 2022, Milanović suggested blocking Finnish and Swedish accession to NATO until the electoral law in Bosnia and Herzegovina, which would allow Bosniaks the option of electing a Croat member of the Presidency and Croat representatives in the House of Peoples of the Federation of Bosnia and Herzegovina, was changed.
-He went on to say that he would label every MP in Croatian Sabor who refused to vote against expansion of NATO as a national traitor.
-After Finland's foreign minister Pekka Haavisto stated that his country was shocked by Milanović's statements, Milanović responded by saying: “Welcome to the club, mister foreign minister.
-We have been shocked for several years already by your ignorance and rudeness”.
-However, the Finnish Minister for European Affairs and Ownership Steering Tytti Tuppurainen later commented that, although the citizens of Finland were confused by Milanović's statements, Finland understood the Croatian concern about the reforms of the electoral law in Bosnia and Herzegovina and that Finland supported the international efforts regarding the changes of the electoral law.
+After Finland's foreign minister, Pekka Haavisto, stated that his country was shocked by Milanović's statements, Milanović responded by saying: "Welcome to the club, Mister Foreign Minister.
+We have been shocked for several years already by your ignorance and rudeness."
+However, the Finnish Minister for European Affairs and Ownership Steering, Tytti Tuppurainen, later commented that although the citizens of Finland were confused by Milanović's statements, Finland understood Croatian concerns about the reform of the electoral law in Bosnia and Herzegovina and that Finland supported international efforts to change the law.
 His prior comments notwithstanding, Milanović did not veto Finnish and Swedish NATO accession at the 2022 NATO Madrid summit.
+In July 2022, the Croatian Parliament officially and unanimously accepted the applications of both Finland and Sweden to join NATO.